zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-rest-service-direct-eureka-call.md

     ```{hostname}:{serviceId}:{port}```
  * **metadata** is the set of parameters described in the following section addressing API ML service metadata.

-## API Meditation Layer Service onboarding Metadata
+### API Meditation Layer Service onboarding metadata

-At registration time, provide metadata in the following format and include the following parameters:
+At registration time, provide metadata in the following format.
+Metadata parameters contained in this codeblock are described in the following section.

 ```
 <instance>